David Luiz transfer: Chelsea star skips training as Arsenal consider late-window bid | Goal.com

 The Brazil international was expected at the Blues' Cobham training ground as normal on Wednesday ahead of Sunday's Premier League opener against Manchester United.

-But Goal can confirm the former Paris Saint-Germain star was nowhere to be seen, with the Gunners understood to be keen on bringing him to the Emirates Stadium.
+But Goal can confirm the former Paris Saint-Germain star didn't train with the first-team, with the Gunners understood to be keen on bringing him to the Emirates Stadium.

 Laurent Koscielny's departure for Bordeaux has only hastened their need for reinforcements at the heart of their backline as Unai Emery looks to build on a fifth-placed finish last term.